 A few days ago my son, Conley, unleashed a huge smile.
-It was the first smile the we could trace to something other than flatulence or poop.
+It was his first smile that we could trace to something other than flatulence or poop.
 He was lying in my lap and I was blowing on his hair and he grinned so wide I thought I was going to cry.
 When I stopped blowing, he stopped smiling.
-When I started again, the grin returned, turning my heart to hot wax.
+When I started again, the grin returned, opening a chamber of my soul that I never knew existed and turning my heart to hot wax.

 Every milestone is important for our little man.
 As I’ve written extensively in the past, he has issues.
 A rare genetic disorder called Van Maldergem Syndrome.
 A hypoxic brain injury suffered at birth.
 Six weeks premature.
-This confluence of events puts him far behind the eight ball and leaves my wife, Caitlin, and I in the strange position of not knowing what Conley will be capable of when he’s older.
-The spectrum is so vast: from cerebral palsy (or worse) to relatively typical.
-The ocean of unknowns has been the most difficult part for us to process.
-If we knew how he was going to end up, we could prepare for it.
+This confluence of events puts him behind the eightball and leaves my wife, Caitlin, and I in the strange position of not knowing what our son will be capable of when he’s older.
+The spectrum is so vast: from cerebral palsy (or worse) to completely fine.
+The ocean of unknowns has been the most difficult part to process.
+If we knew how he was going to be, we could prepare for it.
 What not knowing has forced us to do is take Conley’s development one day, one milestone, at a time, instead of worrying about what we can’t control years down the road.
-This approach has allowed us to enjoy our baby for what he is: a beautiful, happy four-month-old who casts a spell on the world.
+This approach has allowed us to enjoy our baby for what he is: a beautiful, happy four-month-old who casts a spell on everyone he meets.

 He has other issues, too, like low muscle tone, clenched hands and clubbed feet.
 He’s also eating through a G-tube because he isn’t able to take enough volume by breast or bottle.
 All of the medical professionals we’ve talked to are encouraged by the fact that he has an instinct to suck.
 So we remain optimistic.
 A couple of weeks ago, Conley’s pediatrician announced during a routine check-up that Conley was “going far.”
-Doctors generally err on the side of caution, so to hear her explode with such positive emotion gives us hope that Conley may be capable of more than we expected a few months ago.
-He’s hit every milestone thus far.
-He’s holding his head up.
+Doctors generally err on the side of caution, so to hear her explode with such pure and positive emotion gives us hope.
+He’s hit every milestone thus far: He’s holding his head up.
 He’s smiling, reaching for things.
-Following objects across his field of vision, which is a good sign, given his brain injury.
-His physical growth has been slow.
+Following objects and people across his field of vision, which is a good sign, given his brain injury.
+Yes, his physical growth has been slow.
 But not disconcertingly slow.
-There are more positives than negatives right now, which is incredible, given where we could’ve been.
+There are more positives than negatives right now, which is incredible, given where we could’ve been at this point.
 But he has a long way to go.
-We know this.

 It’s hard to believe that Conley is in the world.
-How strange it is that he was once an abstraction, an idea, and now he’s here before us, in the flesh and beautiful.
-In how many ways could he have been arranged?
+How strange it is that he was once an abstraction, an idea, and now here before us, in the flesh and beautiful.
+In how many different ways could he have been arranged?
 Genes are mysterious and unpredictable.
 In some alternate universe, perhaps he looks exactly like me, instead of Caitlin.
-Or born full-term.
-Or born female.
+Or he was born full-term.
+Or he was born female.
 Or without a genetic disorder.
 It’s cliche to say, but Conley is perfect in his own way.
 I wish he didn’t have issues that will make his life more challenging.
-But maybe those challenges will make him stronger.
+But maybe they’ll make him stronger.
 More resilient.
 More prepared to conquer the world.

-My grandpa, who went by the nickname Speed, died last July, six months before Conley was born.
+My grandpa, who went by the nickname Speed, died last July, before Conley was born.
 He was a bull of a man.
 Six-feet-six and 250 pounds in his heyday.
-A head of thick white hair until the day he died.
-When Conley was born, the first thing I noticed about him was the broadness of his shoulders.
-And then, later, after he’d been cleaned off, his head of hair.
-I wish Speed and Conley could’ve met.
+A head full of thick white hair until the day he died.
+When Conley was born the first thing I noticed about him was the broadness of his shoulders.
+And then, later, after he’d been cleaned off, his thick head of hair.
+I wish the two, Speed and Conley, could’ve met.

 Yesterday I cried tears of joy for the first time since my son was born.
 Conley and I were lying in bed, staring into each other’s eyes, and I was telling him about the world.
 About music.
 About art.
 About beauty.
-He was watching me so intently and with such wonder that when I smiled at him, the corners of his mouth turned up, too.
+He was watching me so intently and with such a sense of wonder that when I smiled at him, the corners of his mouth turned up into a smile.
 He reached out to touch my face a few times, which is something he wasn’t able to do a week ago.
 I could see the wheels turning in his mind.
 He was trying to figure out what I was all about, what the world was all about.
-It was this recognition of his soul, with the two of us lying there close together, that finally made me cry.
+It was this recognition of his soul, with the two of us lying there close together, that finally unleashed the tears.
 He grows so quickly that sometimes when I get home after a 24-hour shift it seems like he’s doing things he wasn’t able to do before.
-To watch a young mind grow, to see a child take in new experiences each day and expand outward, is awe-inspiring.
+To watch a young mind grow, to see a child take in new experiences each day and expand outward is awe-inspiring.
 Especially when this child sprang from you, sprang from your wife, and you can see yourself and her and all the recent and distant precursors swimming there within his watery beautiful iris.

 I want to take my son into a field of beautiful wildflowers and spin him around, swirling, with my wife beside me, until the three of us are dizzy with the brilliance of existence.
 I want to feel the dew and the sun.
 I want to keep spinning until we cross the threshold and blast off, into an unfathomable galaxy, far into never-ending darkness, until our bodies disintegrate and our cells are sprinkled back into the universe, the mother universe from which we came, of which we have no real knowledge, but only slight guesses, like here is this thing that is expanding outward and will continue expanding outward (into what?) until it all comes crashing inward and pulverizes everything that is and everything that once was.
 For no other reason than to begin again.